ewigspace1910/DAPRH/README.md

 # ReID_market1501

-A tiny repo Re-implementing some solution for reID problem.
+A tiny repo Re-implementing some solutions for reID problem.

  - Using market1501 dataset as the unseen domain
  - Compose some popular available dataset to custom dataset for training.